WalidMsallem/node-cli-csv/README.md

 $ npm install
 ````

- _Now, we can run our application on the command line using the oclif_cli `node-cli-cs`._
+ _Now, we can run our application on the command line using the `node-cli-csv`._

 # Quick Demo
    After defining all the dependencies, you can now execute the command :